Cape Breton police break up gathering, ticket woman for violating health orders

 Police in Nova Scotia say they fined a woman for failing to comply with health orders after breaking up a social gathering Friday morning.

-In a news release, the Cape Breton Regional Police Service says they got a call early this morning about a social gathering that exceeded provincially-mandated limits.
+In a news release, the Cape Breton Regional Police Service says they got a call early Friday morning about a social gathering that exceeded provincially-mandated limits.

 Police say officers arrived at the North Sydney residence at about 5 a.m.